Saving lives with maths

 Shaping future decisions

-The track record of the group in helping to improve outcomes and save lives is now well established.
+The group has a well-established track record in helping to improve outcomes and save lives.

-As Professor Harper reflects on his team’s successes, it becomes clear that the journey has only just begun with the ongoing global pandemic seeing their work become even more vital in solving live problems.
+As Professor Harper reflects on his team’s successes, it becomes clear that the journey has many pathways.
+The pandemic saw their work become even more vital in solving live problems.

-For example, decision makers have faced many issues over the last year.
-In a university context the impact of students moving from their university halls of residence to their permanent home addresses during the COVID-19 pandemic, proved a major issue.
+Decision-makers faced many unprecedented issues during the onset of lockdown.
+In a university context, there was a major issue with the impact of students moving from their university halls of residence to their permanent home addresses.

-Using data from the university’s asymptomatic COVID-19 testing service, the team modelled secondary infection numbers if students returned home and created a new online app to estimate secondary infections for a specific region, considering local values for returning student numbers and prevalence of COVID-19.
+Using data from the university’s asymptomatic COVID-19 testing service, the team modelled secondary infection numbers if students returned home.
+They created a new online app to estimate secondary infections for a specific region, considering local values for returning student numbers and prevalence of COVID-19.